-The ferry to Nakajima takes roughly 25 minutes and once on Nakajima you are free to explore the many trails on the island.
-Please note that the trail gate closes at 4pm and the last entry time is 2:30pm, so make sure you give yourself ample time to complete the hike today.
-The longest trail is the 8.2 km (5.0 miles) loop hike around the island which takes roughly 3 hours and passes through the beautiful Daiheigen, where you may have the chance to see Mt.
+The ferry to Nakajima takes roughly 25 minutes and once on Nakajima you are free to explore the hiking trail on the island.
+Please note that the trail gate closes at 4pm and the last entry time is 2:30 pm, so make sure you give yourself ample time to complete the hike today.
+The longest trail is the 8.2 km (5.0 mi) loop hike around the island which takes roughly 3 hours and passes through the beautiful Daiheigen, where you may have the chance to see Mt.
 Yotei in the distance on a clear day.

 The museum on the island is home to a plethora of information about its history as well as a small cafe with light meal options that makes for a great place to pass the time until the next ferry.
-If you'd like a more in-depth and personal experience, the option of exploring Nakajima with a local guide is available for an additional fee.

-After taking the ferry back to the mainland, the rest of the day is yours to enjoy to your liking.
-Enjoy a walk along the lakeside or unwind at a cafe before heading back to your hotel for dinner and a soak in the natural hot springs.
+After taking the ferry back to the mainland, the rest of the day is yours to enjoy as you like.
+Enjoy a walk along the lakeside or unwind at a café before heading back to your hotel for dinner and a soak in the natural hot springs.

-Meals Hike Ascent Travel Accommodation В, D 8.2 km 5.0 miles 367 m 1204 feet - Hotel at Lake Toya
+Meals Hike Ascent Travel Accommodation В, D 8.2 km 5.0 mi 367 m 1204 ft - Hotel at Lake Toya

-Day 5 - Travel to Noboribetsu & Hike the Hell Valley
+Day 5 - Travel to Noboribetsu Onsen & Hike the Hell Valley